charlesfrye/charlesfrye.github.io/_posts/2021-12-31-aoc-rust-haskell.markdown

 [this function from scipy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.ndimage.label.html) that was essentially a
 [one-line solution to Day 9](https://replit.com/@charlesfrye/09-Python).
-4. Similarly, that popularity and maturity mean that there' also a plethora of high quality tutorials, blog posts, and Stack Overflow discussions where you can learn how to solve particular problems or use certain tools and libraries.
+4. Similarly, that popularity and maturity mean that there's also a plethora of high quality tutorials, blog posts, and Stack Overflow discussions where you can learn how to solve particular problems or use certain tools and libraries.